storageos/storageos.github.io/_docs/install/kubernetes.md

 Pods can be created that access volumes directly.

-1. Create a volume using the StorageOS UI, CLI or API.
+1. Create a volume using the StorageOS CLI or API.
 Consult the [volume documentation](../manage/volumes.html) for details.
 1. Create a pod that refers to the new volume.
 In this case the volume is named `redis-vol01`.

    Example spec: